markusdemedeiros/epaper_dbus_api/README.md

 | 0x7 | draws the string `dat` at position (`x0`, `y0`), with foreground color `color_f`, background color `col_b`, and font `aux` |
 | 0x8 | draws the bitmap file `dat` at position (`x0`, `y0`) |

-These drawing commands are applied to the image buffer, and are displayed on the screen on the next `push`.
+These drawing commands are applied immediately to the image buffer, which is displayed to the screen on the next `push`.

-To enable support for more fonts or colours (for example, a shaded or hatchmarked fill), you can edit the lookup tables in `src/screendriver.c` (information from the wiki may also be helpful here).
-These tables change how arguments are interpreted when they are drawn to the screen, and modification of the `screendriver` allows more complicated actions to be interpreted directly as commands.
-Additionally, the file `readme_EN.txt` provides Waveshare's included information about using their GUI libraries.
+To enable support for more fonts or colours (for example, a shaded or hatchmarked fill), you can edit the lookup tables in `src/screendriver.c`.
+These tables change how arguments are interpreted when they are drawn to the screen, and further modification of the `screendriver` allows more complicated actions to be interpreted directly as commands.
+Additionally the file `readme_EN.txt` provides Waveshare's included information about using their GUI libraries, which may be helpful in writing custom commands.

 ## Attribution
 - Queue Library: [StsQueue](https://github.com/petercrona/StsQueue)